itzmjauz/socketassignment/README.md

 the java version
 ---------------------------
-sorry they made me do this
+sorry, they made me do this.
+I hate java.

 run the java one, by first compiling it with for example javac:
 ```